I love to hear from readers! Reach the author at firstname.lastname@example.org

 As many have guessed, I wrote the first DTFM post in about eight minutes one day back when nobody ever ever read my blog.
 There was this news site I liked, The Media Coop, and an editor there mentioned one day that they like when members use the blog spaces because it kept the site feeling loved, so on a lark while finishing my PhD and working on more ‘serious’ academic articles, I also started messing around with thinking things over by writing to myself online.
 It wasn’t even trying to be a public blog.
 The idea had actually not occurred to me that I could even be a public blogger.
 And I wrote about some things I was figuring out that I was experiencing in organizing spaces, and I shared them with a few organizer friends, and that was that.
 And that was all I expected or could have imagined at the time.

 I had posted maybe four or five things up on there when the first post went viral.
 And I mean I went from no readers at all to, suddenly, thousands.
 It was all quite enjoyable, if puzzling.
 The very first Dating Tips for the Feminist Man post was written very, very fast, mostly just me talking to myself in my head to one a specific guy who had been unwilling to examine his privilege.
 In retrospect, looking back on it with everything I know now, he had been gaslighting me.
 But I didn’t even have this word yet, let alone this concept.
 Many of us are so trained to accept being treated in reckless, un-empathetic, entitled, and irresponsible ways, and these are actually not ok at all, and I was trying to come to trust myself.
-This one person had treated me in very emotionally undeveloped ways while calling himself very publically and very loudly a feminist and cultivating a public reputation that was a big part of how he had earned my trust.
+This one person had treated me in very emotionally undeveloped ways while calling himself very publically and very loudly a feminist and cultivating a public reputation that was a big part of how he had gained my physical and emotional trust.
 Now I know that this is a pattern, but this was my first exposure to it and at the time I was confused and scared.
 Writing the post was just a way to help me get my head clear.
 I thought maybe three friends and my cat would read it.
 (OK, I don’t have a cat.
 But then, cats don’t read so it doesn’t matter?
 Then again neither could my actual rabbit George, who I guess would be the real-world equivalent of the cat in ‘three friends and my cat?’ if we were being really specific.)

 In any case, thinking no one would ever read it, I slammed the first post out, gave it a sarcastic title (‘dating tips for the feminist man?’ like, really? recognize your own emotions? communicate honestly and act accountable? these are what we still need as ‘dating tips‘? like why don’t you already know this shit?) took about two seconds to pick the most ridiculous picture google gave me for search term ‘feminist man,’ posted it, and went off to do other things.